VictoriaMetrics/VictoriaMetrics/app/vmagent/README.md

   -denyQueryTracing
      Whether to disable the ability to trace queries.
 See https://docs.victoriametrics.com/#query-tracing -dryRun
-     Whether to check only config files without running vmagent.
-The following files are checked: -promscrape.config, -remoteWrite.relabelConfig, -remoteWrite.urlRelabelConfig .
+     Whether to check config files without running vmagent.
+The following files are checked: -promscrape.config, -remoteWrite.relabelConfig, -remoteWrite.urlRelabelConfig, -remoteWrite.streamAggr.config .
 Unknown config entries aren't allowed in -promscrape.config by default.
 This can be changed by passing -promscrape.config.strictParse=false command-line flag
   -enableTCP6
      Whether to enable IPv6 for listening and dialing.
 By default only IPv4 TCP and UDP is used -envflag.enable